 The event is judged at the halt as a turnout and then entrants set off on a leisurely trot around the grounds for several kilometres.
 Whilst out on the course more judging takes place, this time including the manners of the horse and the skill of the driver or “whip”.

-The Pleasure Historical and Endurance Guide, Pleasure and Endurance TPR Manual and other useful downloads are available on the Publications page.
+The Pleasure Historical and Endurance Guide, Pleasure and Endurance TPR Manual and other useful downloads are available on the Members Resources page.